Is Complexity an Illusion?: Introduction

 \subsubsection{What exactly is complexity supposed to indicate?:}

-As it is used in AGI research \cite{hutter2010}, complexity is intended to help us infer the program which generated or \textit{caused} data.
+As it is used in AGI research \cite{hutter2010,legg2008}, complexity is intended to help us infer the program which generated or \textit{caused} data.
 If one can identify that which caused past data, then one can ``generalise'' to predict the outcomes in future interactions, to maximise performance \cite{bennett2023c}.
 We are concerned with adaptation or ``the ability to generalise'' \cite{chollet2019}, not any specific circumstance.
 This is because any system can eventually identify cause given enough data and memory (by simply rote learning every outcome until it has a complete behavioural specification of the causal program).
-So assuming one \textit{can} correctly infer cause, then the amount of data one requires to do so is the sole measure of performance.
+So assuming one \textit{can} correctly infer cause, then we claim that the amount of data one requires to do so is the sole measure of performance\footnote{Using the same dataset, not different datasets which could necessarily imply a different set of sufficient causes and thus affect learning.}.
 We refer to this as sample efficiency.
 The more sample efficiently one can infer cause, the greater one's ability to generalise and adapt to any desired end.
 Thus, we take intelligence to be a measure of the sample efficiency in generalisation.